Mail, Maps, and Where I Live:

 Indian- South of Asia, the country of India seems to point towards it, north of Antarctica, south of Asia, east of Africa

 Arctic- north of North America, surrounds the North pole (The Arctic is not near Antarctica!
-The Southern ocean is there.
-Not all maps have this one labeled.
-It is directly north of Antarctica and is the southern most ocean.)
+The Southern ocean is there.)

 - Work on a world puzzle together.